Digital Library and Archive

 The Met Office Digital Library and Archive provides access to a growing collection of born digital content as well as copies of some our older publications and unique archive treasures.
 If you are looking for the most recent editions of Met Office publications you need to visit our Current Publications .

 The archive is in its early days and we are busy adding content as a priority and it will continue to grow over the coming months as we load more of our existing digital records.

 Searching for digital content

 You can search for both our paper and digital collections through our online catalogue and the results will link you to any digital content we have available.
 The online catalogue contains detailed information about our collections and is the best place to begin a search.
-You can view our online catalogue Catalogue search tips to help get the most from your searches.

 You can also directly access the Digital Library and Archive and either "browse" the content or perform a fairly simple "search" using key words if you are looking for something specific.

 The archive is organised into a series of "collections" and "records" and at the lowest level "files".
 You can access collections, records and files by clicking on the thumbnail image.
 The "details" button gives you some information about a collection, record or file.
 At the file level you can you view the content in a preview box and can also opt to "download" the content and access information on the file size.